By clicking "Donate", I certify that:

 We understand donors’ desire to help in any way they can.
 However, we cannot accept in-kind donations for food, clothes, medical equipment or other items as we can’t distribute these donations overseas.

 Donated goods can clog ports and post offices, preventing the delivery of essential medical and relief supplies, and they’re not always what people need.
 Instead, cash donations help people make dignified choices that are right for them.

 You can read more about the challenges of in-kind donations at DonateResponsibly.org.

 Yes, you can — in fact, we really need your help.
 Your financial support can save lives during the worst food crisis to impact the East Africa in decades.

 If you’re not sure how to get started, our fundraising toolkit is full of tips and ideas.

 Visit Fundraise for Red Cross to find out more »

 Only when they’re requested by our colleagues overseas.
-Red Cross societies in Somalia, Ethiopia and Kenya are part of their local communities and have the skills, experience and relationships to reach people in need.
+Red Cross societies in Somalia, Ethiopia and South Sudan are part of their local communities and have the skills, experience and relationships to reach people in need.

 Here in Australia, we’ve got a great roster of health, water and sanitation, logistics, shelter and communications specialists, but we only put them on a plane if our local colleagues ask for extra support.